Diya050/meeting/manuals./administrator.md

-- Here a view of your `Meeting Started` email in your attendees' inbox (it also mentions whether the meeting was started on time or was late):
+- Here's a view of your `Meeting Started` email in your attendees' inbox (it also mentions whether the meeting was started on time or was late):

 ![meeting13](https://github.com/Diya050/meeting/assets/124448340/1ea34e1e-639c-4b14-bd91-b1972b963e1c)